Vedrana Rudan

-Vedrana Rudan (born 29 October 1949) is a Croatian journalist and novelist.

-Biography
+Vedrana Rudan (29 October 1949 – 18 August 2026) was a Croatian journalist, novelist and social commentator.
+She authored seventeen books, including the novels Night (2002), Love at Last Sight (2003), and Mothers and Daughters (2010); her writing often provoked strong reactions from the public.
+As a social commentator, she was known for her direct and uncompromising style, which earned her mainstream popularity.

+Background

+Vedrana Rudan was born in Opatija, Yugoslavia, in 1949 and raised in Mošćenička Draga.
+Through her father, a fisherman and a gardener, she had roots from Herzegovina.
+Through her mother, a kindergarten principal, she had roots from Lika.
+Her mother left her kindergarten job under pressure from her family, after which she suffered from depression and alcoholism, and was confined to a psychiatric hospital.

-Vedrana Rudan was born in Opatija, Yugoslavia, in 1949.
-She graduated from the Teacher Training College in Rijeka with a degree in Croatian and German languages.
+In 1973, she graduated from the University of Rijeka's Teacher Training College with a degree in Croatian and German languages.
 She worked as a teacher, tourist guide, a writer for several Croatian newspapers (Feral Tribune, Slobodna Dalmacija, Novi list, Jutarnji list), and as a journalist for the state radio.

-In 1991, she was fired from her job at Radio Rijeka for her criticism of the president, Franjo Tuđman.
+In 1991, she was fired from her job at Radio Rijeka for her criticism of President Franjo Tuđman.
 After her husband was laid off from his job, they opened a real-estate agency.
 She wrote for Nacional, Croatia's biggest newspaper, until 2011.

 From 2010 to 2015, she wrote about everyday themes on her very widely read blog called "How to Die Without Stress" ("Kako umrijeti bez stresa").
 She stopped writing her blog on 21 August 2015 as "all that we write about is hatred.
 I do not know anymore where we are, whether we are in 2015, 1991 or 1941.
 There is still an active hunt on Serbs going on all wrapped up in a struggle for the right of the Croatian nation.
 Right for what?
 Hunger, misery, loans?"
 Her last post "I Give Up" ("Odustajem") was read around 50,000 times.

-In 2017, she has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks, and Montenegrins.
+In 2017, she signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks, and Montenegrins.